 In 2006, "Joe Snuffy" posted in response to video footage of anti-racists protesting white supremacists in Germany, saying it nearly made him snap.
 The post complained that the police cared only about the protesters and "turned their loaded guns on the neo-Nazis."

 "Videos like that bring me closer to it every time I watch them," the post said.
 "Fear of death is the only thing stopping me and it is a fear that is hard to get over if you can relate to that."

 Potok said racists often use pseudonyms to hide their identities from employers and others.

-Erich Gliebe, chairman of the National Alliance, based in Hillsboro, W.Va., told The Spokesman-Review newspaper of Spokane that Harpham is not a member of his organization, which he said believes all races are entitled to their own living spaces.
+But Erich Gliebe, chairman of the National Alliance, based in Hillsboro, W.Va., has said Harpham is not a member.

 The FBI agent in charge of the Spokane office, Frank Harrill, said Thursday that bomb technicians' decision to disable the explosive, rather than detonate it, helped lead to Harpham's arrest.
 Investigators were able to obtain evidence from the bomb itself, he said.